 WHAT DOES THIS POLICY DO?

 This policy sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.

 Signet is a Controller for the personal information that it collects and uses about you and a Processor for some data referred to us by any Third Party who you would have allowed, or enabled to use your data for a lawful purpose relating to our services.
-We will always treat your personal information as confidential and your personal information will only be shared with others in accordance with this Privacy Notice.
+We will always treat your personal information as confidential, and your personal information will only be shared with others aware of this Privacy Notice.

 - What personal information is